crypto101/book/src/exclusive-or.rst

 -  :math:`\verb*| a |` and variants

 We can make better guesses if more information is known about the plaintext.
-For example, if HTTP is serving HTML we expect to see `Content-Type``, ``<a>``, and so on.
+For example, if HTML is served over HTTP we expect to see `Content-Type``, ``<a>``, and so on.

 This only tells us which plaintext sequences are likely, giving us